ARCHER2-HPC/archer2-fortran-intro/section1.01/README.md

 symbols referenced from the `only` clause?
 This behaviour will be explained in the following section.

-A version of this program ia available as `exercise1.f90`.
+A version of this program is available as `exercise1.f90`.